 Membrane Material And Performance Characteristics Of Filter Membrane

-If the membrane filter is being used as a vent for a gas stream, the membrane made of Hydrophobic PTFE and Polyester (PETE) is the choice; if you want to collect air particles on the membrane surface, PTFE, Silver, PP, and glass fiber is perfect.
+If the membrane filter is being used as a vent for a gas stream, the membrane filters are made up of Hydrophobic PTFE and Polyester (PETE) is the choice; if you want to collect air particles on the membrane surface, PTFE, Silver, PP, and glass fiber is perfect.
 To the liquid solution, if you are interested in particles retained on the membrane surface, Polycarbonate (PCTE) and PETE will be easy for surface retrieval and microscopy.
-When the filtered fluid is what you need, MCE and Nylon are perfect protein-binding capacity for sterilization, and Cellulose Acetate, PES, PP, and PVDF have good flow rates as well.
+When the filtered fluid is what you need, MCE and Nylon are perfect protein-binding capacities for sterilization, and Cellulose Acetate, PES, PP, and PVDF have good flow rates as well.

 Performance Characteristics of HAWACH Filter Membranes